bjmt/quaqc/doc/quaqc.1.md

 of samples can be processed, using multiple threads if desired. quaqc outputs a comprehensive set of aligned read metrics, including alignment size, fragment size, percent duplicates, mapq scores, read depth, GC content, and others.
-Although designed for ATAC-seq data, quaqc can also be used for other DNA-seq experiments as many of the metrics are related to genereal sequencing quality.
+Although designed for ATAC-seq data, quaqc can also be used for other unspliced DNA-seq experiments (such as ChIP-seq) as many of the metrics are related to genereal sequencing quality.
 Non-nuclear aligned reads can also be separately considered if so desired, helpful when determining the level of chloroplast contamination in plant ATAC-seq.

 When aligning ATAC-seq reads, it is recommended not to perform any filtering before using quaqc, as well as marking duplicates and fixing mate coordinates